Floating Rate Income Fund (PFLRX)

 Strategy and process

-Consider these risks before investing: Putnam Short Duration Income Fund is not a money market fund.
-The effects of inflation may erode the value of your investment over time.
-Funds that invest in government securities are not guaranteed.
-Mortgage-backed securities are subject to the risk that they may increase in value less when interest rates decline and decline in value more when interest rates rise.
-We may have to invest the proceeds from prepaid investments in other investments with less attractive terms and yields.
-Bond prices may fall or fail to rise over time for several reasons, including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer or industry.
+Consider these risks before investing: The value of securities in the fund's portfolio may fall or fail to rise over time for several reasons, including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer or industry.
 These factors may also lead to periods of high volatility and reduced liquidity in the bond markets.
+Lower-rated bonds may offer higher yields in return for more risk.
 Bond investments are subject to interest-rate risk (the risk of bond prices falling if interest rates rise) and credit risk (the risk of an issuer defaulting on interest or principal payments).
 Interest-rate risk is greater for longer-term bonds, and credit risk is greater for below-investment-grade bonds.
+Unlike bonds, funds that invest in bonds have fees and expenses.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
-Unlike bonds, funds that invest in bonds have fees and expenses.
+Floating rate loans may reduce, but not eliminate, interest-rate risk.
+These loans are typically secured by specific collateral or assets of the issuer.
+(Holders of the loan, such as the fund, have a priority claim on those assets in the event of the issuer's default or bankruptcy.)
+Value of collateral may be insufficient to meet the issuer's obligations, and the fund's access to collateral may be limited by bankruptcy or other insolvency laws.
 You can lose money by investing in the fund.

 Credit qualities are shown as a percentage of net assets as of the date indicated above.
-A bond rated BBB or higher (A-3/SP-3 or higher, for short-term debt) is considered investment grade.
-This chart reflects the highest security rating provided by one or more of Standard & Poor's, Moody's, and Fitch.
+A bond rated BBB or higher (A-3 or higher, for short-term debt) is considered investment grade.
+This chart reflects the highest security rating provided by one or more of Standard & Poor's, Moody's and Fitch.
+Short-term cash bonds are included in the net cash category.
 Ratings and portfolio credit quality will vary over time.
-Derivative instruments are only included to the extent of any unrealized gain or loss on such instruments and are shown in the cash and net other assets category.
+Derivative instruments, including currency forwards, are only included to the extent of any unrealized gain or loss on such instruments and are shown in the net cash category.
+Cash is also shown in the net cash category.
 The fund itself has not been rated by an independent rating agency.
-The `Cash and net other assets` category may show a negative market value percentage as a result of the timing of trade date versus settlement date transactions.